graemedouglas/autosistant/README.md

 	git clone git://github.com/graemedouglas/autosistant.git

+The databases for an example system must be setup before running the code.
+This can be done by executing in a bash shell:

+	cd src/sql
+	ruby setupexample.rb

 Once the system has been installed, the system can be executed by executing, from the project directory in a bash shell: